 access log, you can match them with PingFederate events by looking for

 via="app='PingFederate' sessionID='tid:kkLivppizq1RvbaYBAuB1r9z-Y8'" via="app='PingFederate' requestID='tid:FhMl5Lz0KwsQphYUlUVHS4xkC5s'"

 When a PingFederate endpoint receives a request, it records a request ID at the DEBUG level of the server log.
 When the Request Header for Correlation ID field in the General Settings window specifies a request header, if the request includes that header, and the header's value contains 1 to 50 alphanumeric characters and hyphens, then PingFederate uses that value for the request ID.
 Otherwise, PingFederate uses a unique value that it generates for the request ID.
-For more information, see General settings.
+For more information, see Configuring general settings.